Here is a breakdown of major shareholders in Suncor Energy Inc. (NYSE: SU)

 The top institutional shareholder in the company is FIL LTD with over 80.07 million shares valued at $1.34 billion.
 The investor’s holdings represent 5.25% of the SU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Royal Bank of Canada with 69.13 million shares valued at $1.16 billion to account for 4.53% of the shares outstanding.
 The other top investors are Dodge & Cox Inc which holds 63.26 million shares representing 4.15% and valued at over $1.06 billion, while Public Investment Fund holds 3.34% of the shares totaling 50.98 million with a market value of $855.37 million.

-The stock witnessed a 29.93% loss in the last 1 month and extending the period to 3 months gives it a 30.79%, and is 7.00% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.86% over the week and 3.87% over the month.
+The stock witnessed a 17.31% loss in the last 1 month and extending the period to 3 months gives it a 25.68%, and is -6.42% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.80% over the week and 4.03% over the month.

 Suncor Energy Inc. (SU) Analyst Forecasts